 The Taxation of Pension Schemes (Transitional Provisions) Order 2006 modified the Finance Act 2004 for any individual who meets the following criteria:

-- the individual gives or has already given HMRC notice to rely on a lifetime allowance enhancement factor due to meeting the requirement for relevant overseas individuals from 6 April 2006
+the individual gives or has already given HMRC notice to rely on a lifetime allowance enhancement factor (non-residence factor), due to meeting the requirement for relevant overseas individuals from 6 April 2006

-- the individual would have been a relevant overseas individual in the 2005/06 tax year if that regulation been in force during that period.
+the individual would have been a relevant overseas individual in the 2005/06 tax year if that regulation had been in force during that period.

-The modifications prevent an individual qualifying for two lifetime allowance enhancement factors in respect of the same increase in benefits by applying for either one of the two types of transitional protection mentioned above, after this has already been obtained under the other type of protection mentioned.
+The modifications prevent an individual qualifying for two lifetime allowance enhancement factors in respect of the same increase in benefits by applying for primary protection and a non-residence LTA enhancement factor.